 Offset Default is 0.
 If the offset value is set the output value of the module will be counter in the T24-PA to reset to zero whenever a data packet with this data tag is detected.
-Data providers can be produced by other transmitter modules, T24-HA or custom software which is a 2 byte hexadecimal code.
-By default this is set to the last 2 bytes of the module ID (or to put it another way, the last 4 characters of the module
+Data providers can be produced by other transmitter modules, T24- return to deep sleep if no Keep Awake message is heard from the T24-HS

-Sleep Delay Here you can enter a delay in seconds after which the transmitter module will coupled to a sensor with a slow startup time this setting is used to delay the measurement after wakeup from sleep between readings.
-This gives the sensor time to settle at the expense of battery life.
-For strain gauge inputs this settings should be zero.
+HA or custom software

-If by some chance you had two transmitter modules that would be working on the same channel and had the same last 4 characters in their ID (1 in 65,535 chances) you may want to change the data Tag of one of the modules and
+Sleep Delay Here you can enter a delay in seconds after which the transmitter module will which is a 2 byte hexadecimal code.
+By default this is set to the last 2 bytes of the module ID (or to put it another way, the last 4 characters of the module ID).
+If by some chance you had two transmitter modules that would be working on the same channel and had the same last 4 characters in their ID (1 in 65,535 chances) you may want to change the data Tag of one of the modules and coupled to a sensor with a slow startup time this setting is used to delay the measurement after wakeup from sleep between readings.
+This gives the sensor